Pitching by position players: Pitchers playing at a position

 Managers have also used the reverse strategy, a pitcher (other than a two-way player) playing at a fielding position, usually in the outfield.
+In 1983, the New York Yankees were forced to complete the infamous Pine Tar Game against the Kansas City Royals, after the Royals successfully protested the original ending to the game.
+Manager Billy Martin, in an informal protest of his own, played several players out of position, including pitcher Ron Guidry in center field.
 Joe Maddon, who at the time was managing the Cubs, gained attention in 2016 for playing three different pitchers in left field in a 15-inning game at the Cincinnati Reds.
 This is the only time that such a move has ever happened in the modern era of MLB.
 Maddon's move was motivated by a lack of available position players, but given its success, he told reporters that he was considering making such a move during a nine-inning game.

 The strategy can also be used to switch between two pitchers without removing a pitcher from the game.
+On August 31, 1968, Pittsburgh Pirates pitcher Steve Blass started a game, recorded the first out, then moved to left field to allow Elroy Face to make one final appearance with the team before being traded, tying Walter Johnson for the most pitching appearances with one team.
+After Face retired Félix Millán, the only batter he faced, Blass returned to the mound and pitched the final 8 1/3 innings.
+In August 1979, Pittsburgh Pirates reliever Kent Tekulve entered a game in San Francisco and recorded the first two outs of the ninth inning.
+To remain in the game, he moved to left field to allow left-handed reliever Grant Jackson to face Darrell Evans, a lefty hitter.
+Evans flied out to Tekulve, ending the game.
 Davey Johnson, manager of the New York Mets, used left-handed pitcher Jesse Orosco and right-hander Roger McDowell alternatively as a pitcher and as an outfielder against the Reds in a 1986 game.
 Lou Piniella, as Cubs manager, also used this strategy with Sean Marshall and Aaron Heilman in 2009.
+Piniella's strategy worked, and earned praise from his opponent, Cardinals manager Tony LaRussa.
 Managers are restricted by MLB rule 5.10(d), a comment to which states, "A pitcher may change to another position only once during the same inning."
-Piniella's strategy worked, and earned praise from his opponent, Cardinals manager Tony LaRussa.